Skip to main content

 “Let me tell you something today.
 You know why a girl leaves her home and everything behind, and not the men?”
 Jaivanta made her look up and shake her head.

-“Because, as much as they try, they can never make any place, any situation or any person they are favourable to or call them home.
+“Because, as much as they try, they can never make any place, any situation or any person they are favourable to or call home.
 A woman finds it easier to adapt to people and places.
 And they will never understand how you treat everyone equally because they can’t.”
-Jaivanta smiled at her “Am I sounding feminist?”
+Jaivanta smiled at her, “Am I sounding feminist?”
 Ajabdeh smiled.

 “He told you…”

 “No, Jalal did.”
-Jaivanta smiled “And I thought I should tell you not to fear treating people wrongly.
+Jaivanta smiled, “And I thought I should tell you not to fear treating people wrongly.
 You are doing great.”
-Ajabdeh smiled hugging Jaivanta as she whispered “Now get ready quickly.”
-The knock on the door and a peep from Heer made Jaivanta say “We are done here.
+Ajabdeh smiled, hugging Jaivanta as she whispered, “Now get ready quickly.”
+The knock on the door and a peep from Heer made Jaivanta say, “We are done here.
 Get ready and come down for the sangeet and mehendi beta”

-“Yes Ranima” Heer smiled as Jaivanta left.
+“Yes, Ranima”, Heer smiled as Jaivanta left.

-Udai Singh and Bairam Khan were reliving old memories of his wedding with Jaivanta and sharing a few laughs over drinks when Dheer walked into her eyes searching for Udai Singh who immediately looked away making Bairam wave at Dheer “Here!”
+Udai Singh and Bairam Khan were reliving old memories of his wedding with Jaivanta and sharing a few laughs over drinks when Dheer walked into her eyes searching for Udai Singh, who immediately looked away, making Bairam wave at Dheer, “Here!”

 “Have you seen Kunwar Pratap?
 I am looking for him everywhere.”
 Dheer smiled.